jexxa-projects/Jexxa/tutorials/BookStore/README.md

 *   60 minutes
 *   JDK 11 (or higher) installed
 *   Maven 3.6 (or higher) installed
-*   A running ActiveMQ instance (at least if you start the application with JMS)
 *   curl or jconsole to trigger the application

 ## Functionality of the BookStore
 This application should provide following functionality

 *   Manage available books in store
+*   All books should be identified by their ISBN13.
 *   Number of available books in store
 *   Send a DomainEvent if a book is sold out which means that last book was sold.
-    *   All books should be identified by their ISBN13.
-    *   The ISBN13 number should be represented with its defined components such as prefix, registrant, ...

 ## Implementing Application Core